Warren G

-Warren Griffin III (born November 10, 1970) known professionally as Warren G (stylized randomly), is an American rapper, DJ, and producer known for his role in West Coast rap's 1990s ascent.
-Along with Snoop Dogg and Nate Dogg, he formed the hip-hop trio 213, named for Long Beach's area code.
-A pioneer of G-funk, he attained mainstream success with the 1994 single "Regulate", a duet with Nate Dogg.
-The younger stepbrother of rapper Dr. Dre, he introduced him to Snoop Dogg, whom Dre later signed.
+Warren Griffin III (born November 10, 1970), known professionally as Warren G, is an American rapper, songwriter, record producer and DJ who helped popularize West Coast hip hop during the 1990s.
+A pioneer of G-funk, he attained mainstream success with his 1994 single "Regulate" (featuring Nate Dogg).
+He is credited with discovering Snoop Dogg, having introduced the then-unknown rapper to record producer Dr. Dre.

-His debut album, Regulate...
-G Funk Era, debuted at #2 on the US Billboard 200 chart, selling 176,000 in its opening week.
-The album later went on the sell over 3 million copies in the US and was certified 3x multi-platinum.
-The single "Regulate" spent 18 weeks in the Top 40 of the Billboard Hot 100, with three weeks at No. 2, while "This D.J.", reached No. 9.
-Both songs earned Grammy nominations.
+His debut studio album, Regulate...
+G Funk Era (1994), debuted at number two on the U.S. Billboard 200, selling 176,000 in its first week.
+The album has since received triple platinum certification by the Recording Industry Association of America (RIAA), signifying sales of three million copies.
+"Regulate" spent 18 weeks within the top 40 of the Billboard Hot 100, with three weeks at number two, while its follow-up, "This D.J.", peaked at number nine.
+At the 37th Annual Grammy Awards, both songs received nominations for Best Rap Performance and Best Rap Solo Performance, respectively.

-Three songs from his second album, Take a Look Over Your Shoulder, reached the Top 40, as did his 1998 duet with Nate Dogg, "Nobody Does It Better".
-Both Take a Look Over Your Shoulder and his next album, I Want It All, were certified gold, the last of his albums to attain certification.
-His 2001 comeback attempt, The Return of the Regulator, failed to reach his earlier heights despite a star-studded collaborator list, and he was criticized for undermining from his strengths by trying to exceed them.
+Three songs from his second album, Take a Look Over Your Shoulder (1997), peaked within the top 40, as did his 1998 duet with Nate Dogg, "Nobody Does It Better".
+Both the album and its follow-up, I Want It All (1999), received gold certifications by the RIAA.
+His fourth album, The Return of the Regulator (2001), failed to yield his earlier commercial heights.
+Along with longtime collaborators Snoop Dogg and Nate Dogg, he formed the hip-hop trio 213, named for Long Beach's area code; they released the album The Hard Way (2004) to mild success.

-His next two albums, 2005's In the Mid-Nite Hour and then 2009's The G Files, released independently, were self-produced.
-In the 2010s, he experienced a resurgence in popularity amid the digital age.
+His next two albums, 2005's In the Mid-Nite Hour and then 2009's The G Files, were released independently and self-produced.
 In 2015, he released Regulate...
-G Funk Era, Pt.
-II, an EP featuring archived recordings of Nate Dogg, who died in 2011.
-In 2017, "Regulate", platinum since 1994, went 2x multi-platinum, propelled by digital downloads.
+G Funk Era, Part II, an extended play featuring archived recordings of Nate Dogg, who died in 2011.
+In 2017, "Regulate", certified platinum in 1994, went multi-platinum, propelled by digital downloads.